tuxnam/GuillaumeBen-Security-Notebook/defender-containers.md

 **Note:** _Arc-enabled cluster_ is for Kubernetes clusters on IaaS in another Cloud or on your premises.
 Details on setup for all type of clusters, including EKS, can be found [here](https://docs.microsoft.com/en-us/azure/defender-for-cloud/defender-for-containers-enable?tabs=aks-deploy-portal%2Ck8s-deploy-asc%2Ck8s-verify-asc%2Ck8s-remove-arc%2Caks-removeprofile-api&pivots=defender-for-container-aks).

-let's have a first look at our Kubernetes cluster and the impact of enabling Defender: we can clearly see the Defender Profile related-pods (deployed through the Daemonset) (in red) and the Gatekeeper pods (in green), next to the Kubernetes Goat (in gold) related namespaces and pods:
+let's have a first look at our Kubernetes cluster and the impact of enabling Defender: we can clearly see the Defender Profile related-pods (deployed through the daemonset) (in red) and the Gatekeeper pods (in green), next to the Kubernetes Goat (in gold) related namespaces and pods:

 ![image](https://user-images.githubusercontent.com/18376283/155592893-76703234-46e0-4209-831d-a557da469f28.png)
 ![image](https://user-images.githubusercontent.com/18376283/155593066-724848e0-af6d-4a3d-828d-40a28d9e4d9d.png)

-We can also notice that Defender pods are indeed coming from a deployed Daemonset:
+We can also notice that Defender pods are indeed coming from a deployed daemonset:

 ![image](https://user-images.githubusercontent.com/18376283/155593233-21ac32ad-8348-4c24-a922-1898800ca475.png)